ngcaden/FlappyAVR/README.md

-# Flappy Bird for ATmega128 Microcontroller
+# Flappy Bird Game for ATmega128 Microcontroller
 This project ports the Flappy Bird game to a microcontroller system.
 The game's graphics are handled by an oscilloscope, and the game's input is handled by a lighted arcade button.
 The microcontroller used was the Atmel ATmega128.
 Below are some pictures of the completed system and you can watch a video of gameplay on YouTube [here](https://youtu.be/5vsGyt09EX8).

 <img src="Standby_Screen.JPG" alt="Game Standby Screen" width="300"></img>